SFPC/sfpc.github.io/spring19bootcamp.md

 School for Poetic Computation’s Bootcamp introduces the foundations of coding to beginners by creating visual art and animations in openFrameworks.
 This 5 day session will be open both to incoming SFPC students and anyone who wants to learn to code.
 The bootcamp will be taught by Matt Jacobson and Robby Kraft.

-During this week students will be coding in C++, learning concepts like variables, memory, and scope; branching, looping, boolean evaluations, and logic; functions, recursion, and events; object-oriented design; and working with media like video, sound, and responding to keyboard, and mouse inputs.
+During this week students will be coding in C++, learning concepts like variables, memory, and scope; branching, looping, boolean evaluations, and logic; functions, recursion, and events; object-oriented design; and working with media like video, sound, and responding to keyboard and mouse inputs.
 Students will become competent in Xcode/Visual Studio, GitHub, and openFrameworks.

 ### Who are the teachers?
 - [Matt Jacobson](http://iammattjacobson.com/) - is a statistician and recreational mathematician based in New York City.
-- [Robby Kraft](http://robbykraft.com/) - is an artist and engineer based in New York who works with sculptural and digital media.
+- [Robby Kraft](http://robbykraft.com/) - Robby Kraft is an origami artist, educator, and software engineer based in New York City.

 ### Schedule